 Today's postal service is more efficient and reliable than ever before.
-Mail that then used to take months to move by horse and foot now moves around the country in days or hours by truck, train, and plane.
-First-class mail usually moves from New York City to Los Angeles in three days or less.
-If your letter or package is urgent, the U.S. Postal Service offers Priority Mail and Express Mail services.
-Priority Mail is guaranteed to go anywhere in the United States in two days or less.
+Mail that then ---- used to take months to move by horse and foot now moves around the country in days or hours by truck, train, and plane.
+First-class mail usually moves from now What a long time!
+New York City to Los Angeles in three days or less.
+If your letter or package is 3 services listed-First class-3 days Are there urgent, the U.S. Postal Service offers Priority Mail and Express Mail services.
+Priority-2 days Priority Mail is guaranteed to go anywhere in the United States in two days or other Express-Overnight services? less.
 Express Mail will get your package there overnight.
+Fastest